lukefleed/website/src/data/blog/memory-pt2.md

 f(std::move(w));     // calls f(Widget&&) - xvalue
 ```

 When both `const T&` and `T&&` overloads exist, rvalues (prvalues and xvalues) prefer the `T&&` overload.
 Lvalues can only bind to the lvalue reference overloads.
-If only `const T&` is provided, it accepts everything—rvalues bind to const lvalue references, which is why copying was the fallback before C++11.
+If only `const T&` is provided, it accepts everythingâ€”rvalues bind to const lvalue references, which is why copying was the fallback before C++11.

 This machinery operates entirely at compile time.
 By the time we reach machine code, there are no value categories, no rvalue references, just addresses and data.
 The type system's job was to select the right constructor or operator; having done so, the generated code performs the memory operations we specified.